Infineon/linux-optiga-trust-m/README.md

 1)Enable I2C interface for Raspberry Pi to communicate with optiga trustm m

-2)The patch applied inside trustm_installation_script.sh will change the reset type to use soft reset as follow in the header file at "linux-optiga-trust-m/trustm_lib/optiga/include/optiga/"
+2)The patch applied inside provider_installation_script.sh will change the reset type to use soft reset as follow in the header file at "linux-optiga-trust-m/trustm_lib/optiga/include/optiga/"

 - optiga_lib_config_m_v3.h for OPTIGA™ Trust M3